robsel118/RobertSeligmann/content/resume/jobs/HESSO/index.md

 location: "Sierre, CH"
 ---

-Designed a prototype to visualize 3D medical images on the Microsoft HoloLens and the HTC Vive using Unity and C#.
-Developed a Java API to handle the heavy computations.
+- Designed and built a prototype XR application to visualize 3D medical images for the Microsoft HoloLens and HTC Vive .
+- Implemented various AR and VR interactions using Unity 3D and C#.
+- Developed a Java REST API that performs 3D segmentation using the Icy Open Source Image Processing Sofware.